ruusey/jrealm/README.md

 `com.jrealm.game.realm.RealmManagerServer, com.jrealm.game.realm.RealmManagerClient, com.jrealm.net.server.ServerGameLogic, com.jrealm.net.server.ClientGameLogic`

 **JRealm** packet handlers exist on both the server and client realm managers to hook callbacks into recieved packets.
 In general packet callbacks are registered during the `registerPacketCallbacks()` routine of `RealmManagerClient` and `RealmManagerServer`.
-Packet callbacks methods will typically be a static method with signature `BiConsumer<RealmManager, Packet>` that is passed the target packet and Realm Manager on receiving the packet, although any method matching this signature can be used as a packet callback.
+Packet callback methods will typically be a static method with signature `BiConsumer<RealmManager, Packet>` that is passed the target packet and Realm Manager on receiving the packet, although any method matching this signature can be used as a packet callback.
 <br />